What You Need to Know about Menopause, Melatonin, and Sleep

 Above all, do not hesitate to contact a naturopathic doctor if changes in your sleep patterns become consistent and interfere with your daily life.
 The negative consequences of disruptive sleep can occur within a few weeks (or less) of sleep changes.
 See INM’s Find an ND tool.

-This article is provided by the Institute for Natural Medicine (INM), a non-profit 501(c)(3) organization.
-INM’s mission is to transform healthcare in America by increasing both public awareness of naturopathic medicine and access to naturopathic doctors for patients.
-INM believes that naturopathic medicine, with its unique principles and practices, has the potential to reverse the tide of chronic illness that overwhelms existing healthcare systems and empower people to achieve and maintain their optimal lifelong health.
-INM strives to achieve this mission through the following initiatives:
+The Institute for Natural Medicine, a non-profit 501(c)(3) organization.
+INM’s mission is to transform health care in the United States by increasing public awareness of natural medicine and access to naturopathic doctors.
+Naturopathic medicine, with its person-centered principles and practices, has the potential to reverse the tide of chronic illness overwhelming healthcare systems and to empower people to achieve and maintain optimal lifelong health.
+INM strives to fulfil this mission through the following initiatives:

-• Education – Reveal the unique benefits and outcomes of naturopathic medicine
+• Education – Reveal the unique benefits and outcomes of evidence-based natural medicine

 • Access – Connect patients to licensed naturopathic doctors

-• Research – Expand quality research of this complex and comprehensive system of medicine
+• Research – Expand quality research on this complex and comprehensive system of medicine

 Explore